- Books, Literature, and Writing»

 Modern prose fiction began it's life with the novel The Ingenious Gentleman Don Quixote of La Mancha (more commonly known as just Don Quixote) by Manual De Cervantes which is dated 1605.
 It is the first example of the modern novel and it is credited as being the inspiration for much of the work that came later.

 Short stories followed much later and came from the tradition of oral story telling.
 The first formal collection of short stories using narrative prose was published in around 1810 although numerous individual short stories had begun being published in the last years of the eighteenth century.
-There are other examples such as The Canterbury Tales which pre-date this, but they are part of a separate tradition and are not narrative prose so discussion of those is best left for a fuller conversation on the history of story telling.
+There are other examples such as The Canterbury Tales which pre-date this, but they are part of a separate tradition of narrative verse, not narrative prose, and so discussion of those is best left for a fuller conversation on the history of story telling.
+A discussion I doubt I will lead.

 The earliest short stories were often gothic tales with writers such as Edgar Allen Poe and Nathaniel Hawthorne gaining fame.
-Other mysterious stories were also popular and Washington Irving's tale The Legend of Sleepy Hollow (1820) will be know to many following its recent adaptation as a film starring Johnny Depp and the even more contemporary television series.
+Other mysterious stories were also popular and Washington Irving's tale The Legend of Sleepy Hollow (1820) will be known to many following its recent adaptation into a film starring Johnny Depp, and the even more contemporary television series with Tom Mison.

 The Legend of Sleepy Hollow